Rad3d21/Voron0.1/README.md

 Made a handle to pickup based on the doorhandle of the original design.
 Should go on like this one by Ch4rlesB https://github.com/VoronDesign/VoronUsers/tree/master/printer_mods/Ch4rlesB/V0_Handles_Slim

 Ziptie/tie-wrap brackets that push in and twist to lock.
 Holes in 2 directions for perpendicular or parallel fixing of cables.

+Modifications to oldfar-t sideswipe (https://github.com/oldfar-t/Side-Swipe-Magnetic-Probe).
+The lip did not fit and added ADXL moount plus enlarged the holes for the magnets.